Nano1337/multimodal-clinical/README.md

 ## Changelog

+March 25th:
+- [X] Update Food101 and Crema-D to use factory patterns for model selection
+- [ ] Update Food101 to use M3AE model and MLA training hyperparams

+March 24th:
+- [X] Update Crema-D with QMF and ablations
+- [X] Update Crema-D with OGM-GE and ablations
+- [X] Use SigLIP model as backbone for Food101 training

 March 21st:
 - [X] Update Crema-D non-base models to inherit from BaseModel too (move other-works specific to another dir other than utils)
 - [X] Update Crema-D with QMF and ablations